alazycoder101/ask/README.md

 ## styling
 With more understanding about tailwind, the styling should be improved.

+### After Thoughts
+1. It's really difficult debug tailwind before fully master it.
+2. Should have focused on core function first before expanding to other functions.
+3. Not enough tests to cover all the code.
+4. turbolink + stimulus is confusing sometimes.

 ## performance
 ### Cache
 1. cache columns for votable